-Axillary lymph node dissection may also be done based on what is found during surgery.
-Before the initial surgery is done, women may be asked whether they are willing to let the surgeon do more extensive surgery if cancer has spread to the lymph nodes.
+Sometimes during surgery to remove the tumor, doctors discover that the cancer has spread to the lymph nodes, and axillary lymph node dissection is required.
+Before the surgery is done, women may be asked whether they are willing to let the surgeon do more extensive surgery if cancer has spread to the lymph nodes.
 Otherwise, a second surgical procedure, if needed, is done later.

 Removal of lymph nodes often causes problems because it affects the drainage of fluids in tissues.
 As a result, fluids may accumulate, causing persistent swelling (lymphedema) of the arm or hand.
-Arm and shoulder movement may be limited.
-Sentinel lymph node biopsy causes less lymphedema than axillary lymph node biopsy.
+After surgery, the risk of developing lymphedema continues throughout life.
+Arm and shoulder movement may be limited, requiring physical therapy.
+The more lymph nodes removed, the worse the lymphedema.
+Sentinel lymph node biopsy causes less lymphedema than axillary lymph node dissection.